 The Phantom of the Opera

-Having just celebrated its 25th anniversary, The Phantom of the Opera has the distinction of being the longest-running show in Broadway history (it’s also the second-highest grossing, with The Lion King coming in first).
+Having just celebrated its 25th anniversary, The Phantom of the Opera has the distinction of being the longest-running show in Broadway history.
 The subject matter is ideal for middle-grade kids as it involves a sophisticated love story that brings up complicated issues of obsession and unattainable love.
 Chances are also high that kids of this age will be intimately familiar with the lush Andrew Lloyd Webber score.
 And that falling chandelier never fails to impress even the most seasoned of theater-goers.
+Get tickets

 The gold standard for young girls and Broadway, Wicked is highly relatable to those undergoing the emotional roller coaster that is middle school.
 Subtitled The Untold Story of the Witches of Oz, the musical has a hummable score by Stephen Schwartz that should be on every young theater fan’s iPod.